withastro/docs/src/pages/en/guides/cms/contentful.md

 ---
 ```

-Finally, you can use the `posts` variable to display the blog posts preview in your page.
+Finally, you can use the `posts` variable to write the markup of your blog posts previews.

 ```astro astro title="src/pages/index.astro" ins={19-37}
 ---